rodorad/platform-wiki-notes/Platform-Deployment-on-OpenStack.md

   ```
 wget https://s3-us-west-1.amazonaws.com/openstack-images-dp2/trusty-server-cloudingimg-amd64-disk1.img -O ubuntu-trusty.img
   ```
-NOTE: _**Not really clear how to add them or what format they were. luckly for me they were both qemu**_
+NOTE: _**Not really clear how to add them or what format they are.
+Luckly for me they both seem like qemu format. **_

 2. Log on with admin rights.
 3. _Change default flavor setting (memory) of Openstack. (follow http://docs.openstack.org/user-guide-admin/cli_manage_flavors.html)_